Vice President, Programs

 Mr. Weber also directs the Foundation's efforts to promote Universal Access to Knowledge through the Digital Information Technology program, which seeks to utilize emerging developments in information technology to make the benefits of human knowledge and human culture safely accessible for people everywhere.
 His grantmaking has helped to start the Digital Public Library of America, a consortium of over 2,000 research and public libraries, archives and museums in 50 states, and to scale Wikipedia into the largest encyclopedia in human history and the fifth largest web site in the world.

-An initiative begun by Mr. Weber in International Science Engagement focuses on South Asia and China and seeks to bring scientists and engineers in conflict regions together to collaborate on research projects of mutual interest.
 His support for the Scholar Rescue Fund helps save endangered scientists in nations under siege such as Syria, Iraq, Libya, and Iran and transfers them to safe, academic posts.

 Mr. Weber has been actively involved with the Science Philanthropy Alliance and its efforts to increase private support for basic research, including the 2016 Chan Zuckerberg Initiative that pledged $3 billion to basic science.
 He has also supported the Rockefeller Philanthropy Advisors and its work with two dozen philanthropic partners to develop a Theory of Foundations.